 - Dame Iris Murdoch, Irish-British philosopher and author

 - Dr Olli Rehn, Finnish former EU commissioner

 - Ernst Schumacher, German economist

 Oxford European Reunion

 Every two years the University Alumni Office organises a series of events over the course of a long weekend for Oxford alumni living in Europe.
 The host city changes each time and the purpose of the event is to bring together Oxonians who are European residents for a lively programme of academic and social engagements.
 In April 2015, the weekend was held in Vienna and brought together nearly 450 Oxford alumni for a bustling programme including panel discussions, tours of the city, as well as receptions and dinners.
-The next weekend will be held in March 2018 in Rome.
+The last weekend was held in March 2018 in Rome.